Dessert: Deep-fried

 Many cuisines include a dessert made of deep-fried starch-based batter or dough.
 In many countries, a doughnut is a flour-based batter that has been deep-fried.
 It is sometimes filled with custard or jelly.
 Fritters are fruit pieces in a thick batter that have been deep fried.
 Gulab jamun is an Indian dessert made of milk solids kneaded into a dough, deep-fried, and soaked in honey.
 Churros are a deep-fried and sugared dough that is eaten as dessert or a snack in many countries.

+Deep-fried desserts differ in shape and preparation.
+It can range from ring shaped doughnuts to delicious sweets drizzled in syrup and filled pastries.
+Frying quickly creates a browned outer layer while keeping the interior soft.
+After, many desserts are finished with sugar, syrup, honey, or a sweet filling.